AVEVA/sample-pi_web_api-common_actions-python/README.md

 AUTH_TYPE = basic # Basic or Kerberos
 ```

-- Each test file (prefixed as "test\_..."), can be run independently or all the tests can be run in a single instance via the `run_all_tests.py` file.
+- Each test file (prefixed as "test\_..."), can be run independently or all the tests can be run in a single instance via the `run_all_tests.py` file. **Note: while the tests can be ran individually, some test database, elements, templates, and attributes created within other tests or by the create_sandbox.py script.
+If these structures are not in place ahead of time, the tests will not function as intended and the API requests will likely return a 404 error**
 - To run a single file, open the test file you wish to run: e.g. `.\test_batch.py`

 - In the terminal, navigate to the test files and use the following command to run all the tests: `python .\run_all_tests.py` or to run a test individually: `python .\test_batch_call.py`

-Note: The single tests may have expected configurations of PIWebAPI, this will cause the test to fail with a 404 Error if the expected configuration isn't available.
-See run_all_tests for the order to run the tests in.

 ## System Configuration